Communications vs marketing: Choosing the right master’s for your career goals

 Master's in communications

 Master's in communications degree programs cover everything you need to know to successfully manage a newsroom, become a PR maven, or deepen your business communications expertise.
-In these programs, you'll learn from communications veterans from various renowned organizations.
-They'll teach you the latest trends, techniques, and technologies necessary to succeed in an evolving field.
+In these programs, you'll learn the latest trends, techniques, and technologies necessary to succeed in an evolving field.
 Some of your coursework may cover:

 - Strategic communications